Background~

 In 2015 I began offering Yoga Teacher Training programs based in nature and founded Gathering Tree Yoga.
 I was also lead to explore meditation and became deeply involved with a yoga ashram for 8 years.
 During that time I took many advanced meditation and yoga programs and eventually traveled to India for a month to take an 8 day silence program in Tamil Nadu, India.
 I have not shied away from intense spiritual experiences and have been blessed to participate in Native American sweat lodges as well as other shamanistic practices.
 Native American spirituality has been deeply influenced my life and as a young adult I was swept away by the beauty of these teachings.
 In 2015 I was blessed to study under Cynthia Gale for two years who generously shared her knowledge and deeper knowing of the spirit world.

-I became involved with the Save Soil conservation movement as was Regional outreach coordinator for two years.
+In 2018 became involved with the Save Soil conservation movement as was Regional outreach coordinator for two years.
 My love of birds has moved me into bird conservation and my work there is continuing to evolve as I help spread awareness about birds, migration and the environment.

 I have been leading spiritual retreats for 10 years and write daily.
 Growth holds deep beauty, vulnerability and an uneven path.
 I look to each day and Mother Earth as a guide of where to step.
 I look forward to those I meet along the long winding road of life.

-Spiritual offerings throughout the seasons~
+Spiritual offerings throughout the seasons Virtually and In-Person~

 Sacred Feminine Rhythm - A gathering connecting to the drum and its roots as a primordial feminine archetype, vocal toning, communal song writing, world rhythms and sacred song.